plumvillage/newsletter/src/2024/en/articles/br-phap-dung--lessons-from-my-teacher.md

 <p class="editors-preface">On January 27 in Hue, Brother Phap Dung shared about his first encounter with Thay and his experience returning to Hue for Thay’s 2-year grand memorial.</p>

-As a young man growing up in the U.S., I rejected everything that was Vietnamese.
+As a young man growing up in the USA, I rejected everything that was Vietnamese.
 I did not know at the time that it was a kind of internalized racism.
 I wanted to belong and to be like the people around me.
 I remember feeling ashamed of the lunch I brought to school because it smelled “weird.”
 Even though I loved it so much, I would find a corner far away from everyone to eat it.

 I didn’t know many other Vietnamese people.
 Then, when I was studying architecture in university, I won a scholarship to go to Vietnam to study “Vietnamese architecture”!
 I thought to myself, “I better get to know some Vietnamese people.”